-Finnish comic book, Ontot Kukkulat ("Hollow Hills") features trolls who used to be Neanderthals until their Eldritch Abomination god transformed to save them as a species.
+Finnish comic book Ontot Kukkulat ("Hollow Hills") features trolls who used to be Neanderthals until their Eldritch Abomination god transformed them to save them as a species.
 They are seven-foot tall humanoids with jet-black skin, wild mane and wolf-like jaws and claws.
-They can use illusions to appear like humans or anything else they want, or even turn invisible, bu any reflection or shadow reveals their true form.
+They can use illusions to appear like humans or anything else they want, or even turn invisible, but any reflection or shadow reveals their true form.
 They are practically immortal unless killed, in which case they dissolve into crude oil ("black blood of Mother Earth").
-They have a fairly civilized society in danger of being wiped out by the modern humanity, but they have fair helpings of Blue and Orange Morality, for example being obliged to ritually mutilate and eat all humans who end up in their underground homes.
+They have a fairly civilized society in danger of being wiped out by modern humanity, but they have fair helpings of Blue and Orange Morality, for example being obliged to ritually mutilate and eat all humans who end up in their underground homes.

 In Soria Moria Castle, they have three, or six, or nine heads, own swords and magic potions because the swords are too heavy for anyone to lift without the potion, and live in castles with no one in the lands about except the princesses they hold captive.

-Like Harry Potter, in Alexandra Quick, Trolls are are none too possessed of smarts, making them ideal for dull, monotonous work.
+Like Harry Potter, in Alexandra Quick, Trolls are none too possessed of smarts, making them ideal for dull, monotonous work.
 Hence Wizarding America employs them in tollbooths for the Automagicka.

 In Under The Northern Lights, Tarandroland is home to trolls called Stalu (after a Sami myth in real life).
-They are huge, mishapen cervines who live deep in forests and use forest lakes for gardens.
+They are huge, misshapen cervines who live deep in forests and use forest lakes for gardens.
 They are infamous for eating reindeer.
 They are actually moose, driven to hiding after the genocidal efforts of the reindeer.
 While they might be hostile in self-defense, they most certainly don't eat people.